 See an illustration of some of the important structures in the brain.

-Why does the brain take so long to develop?
+Why the brain takes so long to develop

 Human beings are the only animals that are born completely helpless, and we have the biggest size of adult brain.
 It is believed that if we were born with an adult-sized brain, our heads would not fit through our mothers' hips.
 Brain development that continues after birth also helps us better adapt to our living environment (whether it be a city or rainforest) and thereby increases our chances of survival.